blish-hud/blishhud.com/docs/markers.md

 **Don't extract the marker packs!**  They're intended to be left inside of their `.zip` or `.taco` archives.
 If you extract them, Blish HUD can have difficulties loading your marker textures and trails.

-Likewise, packs which come as XML files typically will not work with Blish HUD - many of them rely on resources and resource management built into TacO that we do not have plans to support at this time.
+Likewise, packs which come as XML files may not work with Blish HUD as expected - many of them rely on resources and resource management built into TacO that we do not have plans to support at this time.
+Reach out to us on Discord for assistance with repacking packs like this.

 :::

+### From Repo

+Within Blish HUD is now a marker pack repo.
+Popular marker packs can be downloaded from the repo and kept automatically up to date.

+### Manually

 Blish HUD supports most TacO format marker packs.
 Here are some of our popular recommendations: